devops329/devops/instruction/containers/containers.md

 docker exec <container ID> ls -la
 ```

-## ☑ Assignment
+## Container practice

 Follow the instruction given above to create a container image and uploaded it to Docker Hub.
-Capture an image of your container and upload it to the Canvas assignment.
 It should look something like the following.

 ![List repository](listRepository.png)